michaelmcv/Play-2.1-subproject-routes/README.md

     └ public

-Using the new Play 2.1 feature, we will also make sure to include the routes from the *shared_project*.
+Using the new Play 2.1 feature, we will also make sure to include the routes from the *subproject*.